 Snake River Plain Aquifer

-This material was assembled by Laura De Grey and Paul Link, and taken mainly from the Digital Atlas of Idaho unit on the Snake River Plain
+Module assembled by Laura De Grey and Paul Link, from the Digital Atlas of Idaho unit on the Snake River Plain

 Overview of the Snake River Plain Aquifer